HVC (HEART Verification Credential) HEART Standard

 |---|---|---|---|---|

-A system below Φ = 0.75 is denied certification and receives a gap analysis instead.
+A governance scope below Φ = 0.75 is denied certification and receives a gap analysis instead.

-Once issued, the certificate is cryptographically signed by the HEART Foundation root authority and contains the holder’s public key, certified Divisions, validity window, and revocation endpoint.
+Once issued, the credential is cryptographically signed by the HEART Foundation root authority and contains the holder’s public key, certified scope, certified Divisions, validity window, and revocation endpoint.
 The credential is independently verifiable: any third party can check authenticity and revocation status against the Foundation’s public registry without relying on the assessed organization’s word.

 Why it matters